We had a little bit of heartbreak here yesterday.

 Add in the flour and mix again (speed 6 for 10 seconds)

-Add in the Nuttelex and nut butter substitute and pulse several times to combine.
+Add in the Nuttelex and seed butter and pulse several times to combine.

 Add in the egg replacer and pulse to combine, then scrape down sides and process until mix resembles wet sand (speed 5 for about 20 seconds).